Courage-1984/logi-ink/docs/HERO_SECTIONS_DOCUMENTATION.md

 1. **Three.js Canvas IDs:**
    - `threejs-hero-canvas` - Used on index.html
-   - `threejs-services-canvas` - Used on services.html and seo-services.html
+   - `threejs-services-canvas` - Used on services.html
+   - `threejs-seo-canvas` - Used on seo-services.html
    - `threejs-projects-canvas` - Used on projects.html
+   - `threejs-pricing-canvas` - Used on pricing.html
+   - `threejs-showcase-1` to `threejs-showcase-40` - Used on showcase.html (40 different backgrounds)

 3. **Mobile Optimization:** All Three.js animations are disabled on mobile devices.
 The canvas elements are hidden via CSS (`display: none`, `visibility: hidden`).